|Position:||Director of Operations|

-Shawn Cobey is in his fourth season as a member of the Tiger track & field staff.
-He was an assistant coach from 2009-12 before spending the fall semester as operations manager for the program.
-He was appointed as the program's interim director of track & field on Jan.
-8, 2013 after Lawrence Johnson resigned his position.
+Shawn Cobey enters his seventh season as a member of the Tiger track & field staff in 2015-16.
+He was an assistant coach from 2009-12 before spending the fall semester of 2012 as operations manager for the program.
+He served as the program’s interim director of track & field for the 2013 indoor and outdoor seasons.

-Cobey’s athletes have been important contributors to the team success, both on the men’s and women’s sides over the last three years.
+As an assistant, Cobey’s athletes were important contributors to the team success, both on the men’s and women’s sides.

-Alex Padgett would go on to break Berg’s record in the weight throw as a senior in 2011, a year that turned out to be stellar for the Rock Hill, SC native.
-It was a senior season that culminated with his first and only ACC championship in the shot put at the outdoor league meet in Durham, NC.
+Alex Padgett would go on to break Berg’s record in the weight throw as a senior in 2011.
+His senior season culminated with his first and only ACC championship in the shot put at the outdoor league meet in Durham, NC.
 Padgett was also All-ACC in the indoor shot put under Cobey’s tutelage in 2011 as well.

 Cobey compiled an impressive coaching résumé at Youngstown State.
 He coached the Penguin throwers to great individual success from 2003-09, serving the last three years as the program’s recruiting coordinator.
 Cobey coached 105 all-conference performers as an assistant coach at Youngstown State, which included 32 conference champions.
 Cobey had nine Horizon League champions and 20 all-conference performers in 2009 alone.